DSCI-310-2024/DSCI-310-Group-11-Cricket-Analysis/README.md

  `git clone https://github.com/DSCI-310-2024/DSCI-310-Group-11.git`

-**Note**: Our data is fairly large, and cloning it may result in an issue with having the `.csv` data on your local.
+**Note**: Our data is fairly large, and cloning it may result in an issue with having the `.parquet` data on your local.
 The scripts will run and still produce the correct data files needed.

 ### Analysis